romgrk/termrk/README.md

 ![Basic demo of termrk][basic]

 ## Install
+Due to a highly platform variable dependency, the following issues can arise.

+#### Python error
+If you get a **Python** error, it probably is because the `python` in your path is a 3.x version of python.
+Please make sure your path refers to a 2.7 version of python.

+#### Build error for term.js
 You might need to rebuild the term.js/pty.js modules.
 It is very simple.
 ```
 cd $ATOM_HOME/packages/termrk